The Jamal Khashoggi I knew: mentor, bridge between cultures

 I don't remember his reply.
 But he listened.
 And he understood my frustration.

 A devoted family man, he spoke often in those days of his beloved wife and family.
 My heart goes out to them and to his fiancee, whom he planned to marry soon after obtaining from the Saudi consulate in Istanbul the paperwork certifying his divorce.
 He vanished after entering the consulate on Oct.
-2.
+2, and Saudi Arabia has now acknowledged he was killed.

 It's unbelievable that a man so deft at navigating danger for so many decades, so courageous in his reporting, so optimistic about humanity in general and so utterly patriotic about Saudi Arabia and its potential, should be so suddenly and cruelly silenced.